10bestdesign/jqvmap/README.md

 Whether to show Tooltips on Mouseover ( true or false, defaults to true)

+**onLoad** *function(event, map)*

+Callback function which will be called when map is loading, returning the map event and map details.

 **onLabelShow** *function(event, label, code)*

 Callback function which will be called before label is shown.
 Label DOM object and country code will be passed to the callback as arguments.